vercel/modelfusion/README.md

 ### Build for production

 `ai-utils.js` is designed for production, not just for prototyping.
 Essential features like logging, cost and latency tracking, retries, throttling, and error handling are integrated from the outset.
-You're also given the flexibility to provide your own integrations and use provider-specific settings.
+You're also given the flexibility to provide your own integrations and use model-provider-specific settings.

 ### Multi-modal support